Thames and Chiltern

 Working closely with the Chief Crown Prosecutor, Joanna ensures continuous performance improvement and quality of service for Crown Court cases.
 She also works closely with key criminal justice partners, local communities and stakeholders.

-As Deputy Chief Crown Prosecutor for CPS Thames and Chiltern, Adele Kelly is responsible for Magistrates' Court performance across the Area.
+As Deputy Chief Crown Prosecutor for CPS Thames and Chiltern, Sarah Maclaren is responsible for Magistrates' Court performance across the Area.
 She also has responsibility for a number of thematics in which she provides support to the Chief Crown Prosecutor, Adrian Foster, which include Domestic Violence, Road Traffic, Hate Crime, Stalking and Harassment, Custody Time Limits, and Youths.

-Working closely with the Chief Crown Prosecutor, Adele ensures continuous performance improvement and quality of service for Magistrates' Court cases.
+Working closely with the Chief Crown Prosecutor, Sarah ensures continuous performance improvement and quality of service for Magistrates' Court cases.
 She also works closely with key criminal justice partners, local communities and stakeholders.

 Magistrates’ Court Team Toggle accordion